 Decisions about what products and brands to carry are more pressing for convenience stores, which grapple with different challenges than other retailers.
 C-stores typically have limited shelf space, less room to stockpile inventory and face stiff competition from larger retailers and category-specific retailers.
 In this environment, choosing the right mix of merchandise and services is critical.
 C-stores can distinguish themselves from the competition and lure shoppers by offering an optimal mix of products and services.

-When implementing a SKU strategy, here are key considerations for convenience store operators:
+When implementing a SKU strategy, here are some key considerations for convenience store operators:

-Leverage Existing Relationships to Gain Market Insights.
+Leverage existing relationships to gain market insights.
 In contrast to other retail channels such as food or apparel, most convenience stores are owned by independent operators or franchisee owners.
 As a result, c-stores may not have access to the same data and resources as larger retail chains.
-However, c-stores should leverage relationships with distributors and industry associations to gain insights in trends and hot products, helping them make better-informed decisions about what products would succeed in their area.
+However, c-stores should leverage relationships with distributors and industry associations to gain insights on trends and hot products, helping them make better-informed decisions about what products would succeed in their area.

-Not a One-time Adjustment … but a Change in Strategy.
-C-stores should approach SKU rationalization as a change in strategy vs. a one-time adjustment in their business.
+Not a one-time adjustment, but a change in strategy.
+Convenience stores should approach SKU rationalization as a change in strategy vs. a one-time adjustment in their business.
 This will avoid the dangerous cycle of over-assorting and abrupt reductions in selection that can alienate shoppers.
-This is particularly important for convenience stores retailers since many of their SKUs and categories have low turnover rates and limited reclamation points.
+This is particularly important for convenience store retailers since many of their SKUs and categories have low turnover rates and limited reclamation points.

-As a senior vice president, Shaun Bossons is responsible for the Apollo business unit with Aldata.
-He joined Aldata as part of the Apollo acquisition from Information Resources Inc. Prior to his role with Information Resources Inc., Bossons worked for Galleria Retail Technology Solutions, an assortment and space planning solution vendor for more than nine years in various executive positions.
-To contact Aldata, please e-mail [email protected].
+Shaun Bossons is senior vice president and responsible for the Apollo business unit with Aldata.
+He joined Aldata as part of the Apollo acquisition from Information Resources Inc. Prior to his role with Information Resources Inc., Bossons worked for Galleria Retail Technology Solutions, an assortment and space-planning solution vendor for more than nine years in various executive positions.
+To contact Aldata, e-mail [email protected]